His & Hers

 **Spoilers**

 This was a very well-constructed story about the danger of being too rigid and the importance of second chances.
-We learn almost from almost the first scene that Our Heroine is very flawed and know right away that she has lessons to learn and a personal journey to go on in order to become a better person.
+We learn almost from the first scene that Our Heroine is very flawed and also know right away that she has lessons to learn and a personal journey to go on in order to become a better person.
 It is a measure of the actress Nazneen Contractor’s skill and appeal that I didn’t hate her or feel hostile to her.
-(Unlike with 2 recent hallmark movies in December starring the same actress playing women who also had lessons to learn.
+(Unlike with 2 recent hallmark movies in December starring another actress playing women who also had lessons to learn.
 I’m looking at you, Jen Lilley.)

 Christina Joy Osbourne is a restaurant and wine critic.
 She is harsh, negative, demanding, bossy, and rigid.
 These traits are symbolized at the beginning by her too-high spikey heels and being a bad baker.
 Her mother tells her she doesn’t always have to follow the recipe to the letter and needs to be more creative and flexible.
 (This was actually a bad metaphor because, in baking, you actually do have to follow the recipe.
 But we get the idea.)
 Her relationship with her almost-fiance is negatively affected by her personality, and we quickly learn that it also caused her writing partner to go solo as well.
 A writing partner whose fair and balanced “glass half full” approach has pushed her to the top of the wine critic world.
 We also learned that our heroine has brought a family winery to the brink of ruin by a harsh unfair review and her refusal to give them a second chance.
 The stage is set.